 - Trent University provides workshops and other sexual violence training through its Consent At Trent initiative and partners with Fleming College and community organizations on an education and awareness campaign, #DoYouTalkConsent.

-- The University of Ontario Institute of Technology provides two training modules on sexual violence for all faculty and staff, and offers RISE, a series of prevention and education workshops for students.
+- Provides two training modules on sexual violence for all faculty and staff, and offers RISE, a series of prevention and education workshops for students.

 - The University of Ottawa has Sexual Violence Prevention Mobile Teams of students to foster consent and prevention awareness, and offers training programs such as bystander education.